 For the Peach Pound Cake

-- Add the vanilla to 1 cup of sour cream, set aside.
+• Add the vanilla extract to 1 cup of sour cream, set aside.

-- Add the flour mixture alternately with the sour cream mixture.
+• With the mixer on low speed, add the flour mixture alternately with the sour cream mixture.
 Begin and end with dry ingredients.
 Add the dry ingredients 3 times and the sour cream mixture twice.
+Mix just until incorporated.

-- Bake at 350 degrees for 1 hour or until a toothpick inserted into the center comes out clean or with just a few crumbs attached.
+• Bake at 350 degrees for 1 hour or until a toothpick inserted into the center comes out clean or with just a few crumbs attached.
+Baking times may vary.

 For the Vanilla Glaze